-Cabrillo Economic Development Corporation invites you to celebrate with us during an evening honoring Barbara Macri-Ortiz and Jaime Bordenave for their efforts and advocacy as champions of affordable housing in Ventura County.
+Cabrillo Economic Development Corporation invites you to celebrate with us during an evening honoring Barbara Macri-Ortiz and Jaime Bordenave for their efforts as community development professionals in Ventura County.
 The evening will include a gourmet dinner, silent and live auctions, and awards presentations with keynote speaker Rick Najera, named one of the "most powerful and influential Latinos in entertainment," by the Imagen Foundation.

 The funds raised from this event will provide affordable housing and make it possible for us to improve lives through ongoing educational and social programs, financial education programs, food pantries, and after-school tutoring and reading clubs for children.
 In short, your funds will create a ladder of opportunity that will lift up our entire community.

-The evening will begin with cocktails at 5:30 p.m., kicking off the silent auction.
-The dinner and program will begin at 6:30 p.m., honoring attorney and housing rights advocate Barbara Macri-Ortiz and former Cabrillo Executive Director and founder and president of The Communities Goup, Jaime Bordenave.
+The evening will begin with a no-host cocktail reception at 5:30 p.m., kicking off the silent auction.
+The dinner and program will begin at 6:30 p.m., honoring attorney and housing rights advocate Barbara Macri-Ortiz and former Cabrillo Executive Director and founder and now the president of The Communities Goup, Jaime Bordenave.
 Our Keynote Speaker will be Rick Najera, American sketch comedian, screenwriter, director, producer, actor, author, playwright, coach and national speaker.
+Veteran documentary filmmaker and Los Angeles-based broadcast network journalist David Cruz will be the master of ceremonies.

 Attorney and Housing Rights Advocate